 Designer silk scarves are big bucks too.
 They are harder to find and will generally mean that you will need to rummage through scarf boxes in vintage shops for a designer label.
 Hermes silk scarves are collectables but again, watch out for fakes.

 You can even make money from couture and fashion memorabilia if it is classy enough.
 An old copy of Vogue magazine can sell for around £10 on eBay and in vintage shops.
 Save all your old copies before you send them to the recycling bin.

 As a serious collector, you want to archive your collection.
-Don’t make any changes to garments and hand washing items is highly recommended.
+Don’t make any changes to garments, and hand washing items is highly recommended.
 For any seriously bedraggled repairs, contact textile conservationist Janie Lightfoot.

-If your garment has stood the test of time, it will increase its value.
+If your garment has stood the test of time, it will increase in value.
 You can wear it because it needs to prove it can resist the effects of wear and tear.
 Insurance is also something to consider.

 So now that you’ve got your swag, what should you do with it?

 Now may be the time to sell it or it may be best to wait as fashions change and your items become even more vintage.
 It’s a good idea to get your stuff valued if you want to sell it.
 Valuations are free with Kerry Taylor Auctions in London although they are by appointment only and you must take the garment along with you.